idaholab/moose/framework/doc/content/source/interfaces/SetupInterface.md

 The "execute_on" parameter can be set to a single flag or multiple flags.
 For example, it may be desirable to only execute an object initially because the state of the auxiliary computation does not vary.
-In the input file snippet below, the [ElementLengthAux](/ElementLengthAux.md) computation only needs to be computed initially, thus the "exeucte_on" parameter is set as such.
+In the input file snippet below, the [ElementLengthAux](/ElementLengthAux.md) computation only needs to be computed initially, thus the "execute_on" parameter is set as such.

 !listing test/tests/auxkernels/element_length/element_length.i block=AuxKernels